gaph-pucrs/MA-Memphis/README.md

 ## Installation

-The MA-Memphis platform is made to run in a Linux environment.
+The MA-Memphis is compatible with Linux and Windows.
-It is possible to use the WSL to run MA-Memphis platform under Windows.
+It is possible to run under MAC, although it is not validated yet.
-Check our [guide](docs/WSL.md) to the MA-Memphis under WSL to set-up and then follow the steps below.

 ### Pre-requisites